dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 ### Use a web manifest file to make the application installable

 A web manifest file lists all the information about the website in a JSON format.
-With this information, the web app can be properly presented for installation and launching later on.
+With this information, the web app can be properly presented for installation.

-In our example, we create a file "helloworld-pwa.webmanifest" with the following content
+In our example, we first create a file "helloworld-pwa.webmanifest" with the following content

 ```json
 {